repleo/ansible-role-nginx/README.md

 any http configuration parameters they wish to apply their site.
 Any number of sites can be added with configurations of your choice.

+This role supports letsencrypt SSL for easy installation of https webservers

 Requirements
 ------------